+Approximately \$0.3 million of our total unrecognized tax benefits represents the amount that, if recognized, would favorably affect our effective income tax rate in future periods.
 We report accrued interest and penalties related to unrecognized tax benefits in income tax expense.
-We recognized a net expense (benefit) for interest and penalties of \$4,000, \$0.1 million and \$(2.0) million for 2020, 2019 and 2018, respectively.
-Income taxes payable long-term on the Consolidated Balance Sheets includes a cumulative accrual for potential interest and penalties of \$0.8 million as of September 30, 2020 and 2019.
+We recognized a net (benefit) expense for interest and penalties of \$(0.1) million, \$4,000 and \$0.1 million for 2021, 2020 and 2019, respectively.
+Income taxes payable long-term on the Consolidated Balance Sheets includes a cumulative accrual for potential interest and penalties of \$0.6 million and \$0.8 million as of September 30, 2021 and 2020.
 We do not expect that the amount of our tax reserves for uncertain tax positions will materially change in the next 12 months other than the continued accrual of interest and penalties.

 Amtech and one or more of our subsidiaries file income tax returns in China and other foreign jurisdictions, as well as the U.S. and various states in the U.S. We have not signed any agreements with the Internal Revenue Service, any state or foreign jurisdiction to extend the statute of limitations for any fiscal year.
 As such, the number of open years is the number of years dictated by statute in each of the respective taxing jurisdictions, but generally is from 3 to 5 years.
 These open years contain certain matters that could be subject to differing interpretations of applicable tax laws and regulations as they relate to the amount, timing, or inclusion of revenues and expenses, or the sustainability of income tax positions of Amtech and our subsidiaries.